 Be gracious to your nurses.
 Try to understand they’re human and have challenges you may never experience or understand.
 You know how it feels to have a bad day – nurses often have to deal with their own bad days and everyone else’s combined.

 If you’re a nurse, Our Clinic may be able to help you be stronger and healthier.
 An integrated team of healthcare professionals will develop an individualized program especially designed for you, whether your needs are physical, mental or emotional.
 We have programs for pain management, weight loss and more.
-Your program starts with an assessment with our Nurse Concierge who’ll review your current health and goals with you.
+Your program starts with an assessment with our Treatment Navigator who’ll review your current health and goals with you.